-15.3.5.1 Forward-Progress Guarantees
+14.3.5.1 Forward-Progress Guarantees

-As was discussed in Section 15.3.2.4, current HTM implementations lack forward-progress guarantees, which requires that fallback software be available to handle HTM failures.
+As was discussed in Section 14.3.2.4, current HTM implementations lack forward-progress guarantees, which requires that fallback software be available to handle HTM failures.
 Of course, it is easy to demand guarantees, but not always to easy to provide them.
 In the case of HTM, obstacles to guarantees can include cache size and associativity, TLB size and associativity, transaction duration and interrupt frequency, and scheduler implementation.

-Cache size and associativity was discussed in Section 15.3.2.1, along with some research intended to work around current limitations.
-However, we HTM forward-progress guarantees would come with size limits, large though these limits might one day be.
-So why don't databases are relaxing the traditional database-application reliance on strict transactions.

-current HTM implementations provide forward-progress guarantees for small transactions, for example, limited to the associativity of the cache?
+Cache size and associativity was discussed in Section 14.3.2.1, along with some research intended to work around current limitations.
+However, we HTM forwardprogress guarantees would come with size limits, large though these limits might one day be.
+So why don't current HTM implementations provide forward-progress guarantees for small transactions, for example, limited to the associativity of the cache?
 One potential reason might be the need to deal with hardware failure.
 For example, a failing cache SRAM cell might be handled by deactivating the failing cell, thus reducing the associativity of the cache and therefore also the maximum size of transactions that can be guaranteed forward progress.
 Given that this would simply decrease the guaranteed transaction size, it seems likely that other reasons are at work.
 Perhaps providing forward progress guarantees on production-quality hardware is more difficult than one might think, an entirely plausible explanation given the difficulty of making forward-progress guarantees in software.
 Moving a problem from software to hardware does not necessarily make it easier to solve.